ezralanglois/arachnid/docs/install.rst

 The following prerequisites are generally already available on many Linux distributions but, have been found to be absent from a few.

-	- Fortran runtime libraries: libgfortran.so.3
+	- Fortran runtime libraries: libgfortran.so.3           (No longer required for the daily build)
 	- Fastest Fourier transform (in the west): libfftw3.so (No longer required for the daily build)

 I am currently working to address these missing dependencies.
-The daily builds have already included the Fastest Fourier transform (in the west) and include SPIDER.
+The daily builds have already included the Fastest Fourier transform (in the west), libfortran and include SPIDER.
 The `ara-control` and `ara-project` scripts should automatically find the included SPIDER executables.

 Quick Start